phant0m44/MarvinLink/readme.md

 # MarvinLink 🏠

 MarvinLink is an open-source smart home platform that allows you to control your home devices using voice commands and AI.
-This project is designed to be flexible and customizable so anyone can create their own smart home functionalities without being limited by commercial solutions.
+This project is designed to be flexible and customizable easly so anyone can create their own smart home functionalities without being limited by commercial solutions.

 ---